praveenpuglia/praveenpuglia.github.io/_posts/2019-04-09-managing-mixins-and-utils-in-vue.md

 - data processing functions
 - common event handlers etc.

-Fitlers are slightly special because they can be used in both the script part and the template part of a component.
+Filters are slightly special because they can be used in both the script part and the template part of a component.

 I often end up requiring filters not only in templates, but also in the script part of my components.
 Sometimes exclusively in the script without any usage in the templates.
 In those cases, it does not feel right to bring in the utility functions as an entire mixin.